sunrisedatadept/a-faster-welcome-text/README.md

 ```
 ## Strive Set Up

-Strive has a wonderful Automation feature that we're taking advantage of. **You must first send at least 1 contact to Strive via the API for this feature to be available**.
+This script works by sending contacts to an Automation flow we've set up in Strive. **You must first send at least 1 contact to Strive via the API for this feature to be available**.
+We are taking advantage of the fact that Strive never sends a welcome text to the same person.

-1. Navigate to the Automation section ont he left sidebar in your campaign.
+1. Navigate to the Automation section on the left sidebar in your campaign.
-2.
+2. Automations > Integrations > New Integration